 - Mount Vernon (3200 Mount Vernon Hwy, Mt Vernon, VA 22121) is the historic home of George Washington the first president of the United States, and his wife Martha, located 13 miles south of Washington, D.C.
 The exhibition Lives Bound Together: Slavery at George Washington’s Mount Vernon explores the personal stories of the people enslaved at Mount Vernon while providing insight into George Washington’s evolving opposition to slavery.
 On the 60-minute tour tour: The Enslaved People of Mount Vernon, visitors can listen to the stories of the enslaved people who built and operated Mount Vernon, and learn about their daily lives on the estate.Daily in February at 11 am.

 - Monticello (931 Thomas Jefferson Pkwy, Charlottesville, VA 22902) was the primary plantation of Thomas Jefferson, the third President of the United States.
 Thomas Jefferson enslaved over 600 people throughout his life.
 Four hundred men, women and children lived in bondage at Monticello including Sally Hemmings and her family.
-Monticello is operating under winter hours and will be closed most Tuesdays and Wednesdays in February.
 Live Slavery at Monticello Virtual Tour

-Join a Monticello guide for a tour of the Monticello quarters, and along Mulberry Row, the industrial hub of the Monticello plantation.
+- You can join a Monticello guide for a tour of the Monticello quarters, and along Mulberry Row, the industrial hub of the Monticello plantation.
 Guides will share stories and answer questions about the enslaved African Americans who lived and labored on this plantation, confront Jefferson’s conflicting ideas on freedom and race, and discuss legacies of American slavery.
-Offered at 2 p.m. and 4 p.m. on Saturdays

 - Poplar Forest (1542 Bateman Bridge Road, Forest, VA 24551) was Thomas Jefferson’s country retreat.
 The Enslaved Community Tour gives visitors a change to discover the men, women and children who lived and toiled on the property.
 Guides tell the authentic stories of resistance, despair and perseverance.
 From April through October.